Fytex/GraphicEngine/README.md

 ![Solar System](examples/solar_system_lines.png)

-Graphic Engine and Model Generator made in C++.
+Graphic Engine and Model Generator made in C++ with spacial movement.

 The engine uses OpenGl to render 3D models, i.e, models of points that describe triangles.

 The generator creates some basic primitives:
 - Plane
 - Box